ianchapin/epistemic-trust-calibration/CORE_CONSTRAINTS.md

 2. Representations are necessary and irreducibly lossy.
    No representation fully preserves what it represents.

-3. Because representations are lossy, certainty can never be 0% or 100%.
+3. Because representations are lossy, certainty is bounded in practice.
-   Certainty always exists strictly between these extremes.
+   Treat claims of 0% or 100% certainty as warning labels: they usually indicate hidden assumptions, definitional moves, or unacknowledged judgment.

 4. Action is required despite uncertainty.
    Waiting for complete certainty is not an option.